AzureCosmosDB/cosmosdb-nosql-copilot/lab-guide.md

 # Integrate Azure OpenAI Service and Azure Cosmos DB for copilot apps

 In this hands-on lab, we will show you how to design and build an application using Azure Cosmos DB using its new vector search capabilities and Azure OpenAI service by creating a Generative AI chat experience.
-This hands-on lab will provide practical insights into generating embeddings on user input, generating responses from an LLM, managing chat history for conversational context, building a semantic cache to enhance performance, and an introduction to using Semantic Kernel which can be used to build more complex scenarios.
+This hands-on lab will provide practical insights into generating embeddings on user input, generating responses from an LLM, managing chat history for conversational context, building a semantic cache to enhance performance, an introduction to using Semantic Kernel which can be used to build more complex scenarios and finally how to enhance LLM responses by including custom user data to build RAG Pattern for Generative-AI applications.
 The skills in this lab will give you a solid foundation for to create your own AI copilot.

 ## What are we doing?